NicoOhR/Sicarii/assets/sicarii/sicarii.md

     Ok(articles)
 }
 ```
-Unsurpisingly, the ```Article``` struct is mostly strings with a ```NaiveDate``` field, from which the ```Ord``` trait is implemented so the articles are rendered to the final site in chronological order.
+Unsurprisingly, the ```Article``` struct is mostly strings with a ```NaiveDate``` field, from which the ```Ord``` trait is implemented so the articles are rendered to the final site in chronological order.
 After all the metadata is in a neat and organized array, the articles can be written into a file directly:

 ```Rust
 fn render_to_file(content: String, path: &str) -> io::Result<()> {